JEsperancinhaOrg/nowje-unit-test-exchange-maven-plugin/README.md

 }
 ```

-3. Make sure the source code and target code match the choice you make
+3. Make sure that the source code and target code match the choice you make
 4. Clean imports and make sure you removed all code not being used.
 5. Remember to always have a space after a comma.
-This is usually standard and you don't have to think about this.\
+This is usually standard, and you don't have to think about this.

 ```kotlin
 Assert.assertThat(text, Matchers.containsString(test))
 ```

-6. Take special note on error messages.
+6. Take special note on manually hard-coded error messages.
 This converter does not keep the error messages in most cases.
 Frameworks like Kotest already describe with enough depth what happens to a test when it fails.
+I will, however provide support for this in the future. (see table above)
 7. There are no 100% guarantees that the resulting code will compile and run immediately after you run this.
-Manual intervention afterward may be necessary.
+Manual intervention afterwards may be necessary.
+8. Always check your code before committing.
+Check your SCM(GIT/SVN) for code errors.
+Compare the local version with the latest commit before making a new commit
+9. If there are compiling errors, make sure to fix them.
+If there are running errors make sure to fix that as well.

 ## Buy me a coffee